HabitatFramework/DevelopersGuide/documentation/documentation.rst

 Versions
 --------

 ReadTheDocs supports multiple versions for each project, so for each release of the tool it can host a parallel release of each of the guides.
-To do this each guide would need to be updated (where appropriate) and then 'tagged' in GitHub (see :ref:`source_control_github`).
+To do this each guide would need to be updated (where appropriate) and then 'tagged' in GitHub (see :ref:`GitHub Source Control <source_control_github>`).
 ReadTheDocs will then build HTML and PDF formats of the guide for the new version and continue to host this latest version together with all previous versions.

 	.. tip::
 		Which versions are available to users on ReadTheDocs can be configured on the `Versions` page in the `Admin` section for each project (guide).